lorraine2/csc411_fall2018_tutorials/week2/README.md

 This week consists of a lecture using both a set of slides with an instructor run jupyter notebook, followed by an exercise for the students.

 First, present the slides `linear_algebra_goodfellow.pdf`.
-The slides are located [here](https://www.deeplearningbook.org/slides/02_linear_algebra.pdf).
-The slides should take about 25 minutes
+The slides are located [here](https://www.deeplearningbook.org/slides/02_linear_algebra.pdf) and should take about 25 minutes.

 Second, present the jupyter notebook `CSC411_Fall_2018_Tutorial1_lecture.ipynb`.
 Jupyter notebooks can be launched with `jupyter notebook` within a python environment.